ambientkit/ambientkit.github.io/docs/plugins/settings.md

 # Settings

+Every plugin is able to have their own settings that are editable through the Plugin Manager.
 The `Settings()` function returns a list of settings that can be edited from the pluginmanager UI.

 A [plugin](https://github.com/ambientkit/plugin/blob/main/generic/simplelogin/simplelogin.go) that has configurable settings should use MVP code as well as the `Settings()` function.